tungble/Data-Analysis-Portfolio/README.md

 Hi, I'm Tung!
 I have an analytical background in Nutritional Sciences and currently, I am on track to completing my degree in Business Analytics (MSc Business Analytics).
 I have developed a strong foundation in the life sciences and a passion for leveraging data to discover meaningful insights.
 I am excited to bring my technical and analytical skills to the domain of data analytics as a data analyst.

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
-I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data analyst.
+I also gained experience in laboratory techniques, statistical analysis, data management, and machine learning, which I believe will be valuable assets in my role as a data analyst.

 In my free time, I enjoy exploring new data analysis tools and techniques, always on the lookout for opportunities to expand my knowledge and enhance my skill set.
 Whether collaborating within a team or working independently, I am driven by the excitement of uncovering new findings and the satisfaction of using data to solve complex problems.